-My Keto Coffee Ice Cream is a low carb, sugar-free, rich & creamy ice cream with flavors of coffee & vanilla.
+My low carb Keto Coffee Ice Cream recipe is a low carb, sugar-free, rich & creamy ice cream with flavors of coffee & vanilla.
 A perfect dessert when you crave coffee on a hot summer day.
-This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.
+This easy recipe is also gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-If you like coffee ice cream as much as my seven-year-old this recipe is for you.
+If you like coffee as much as my oldest daughter this recipe is for you.
 I think she would've eaten the entire batch of Keto Coffee Ice Cream last night if I let her.
 I made the mistake of letting her sip my iced coffee as a toddler and she's been hooked ever since.
 She loves anything coffee-flavored and still steals sips of my iced americano.

-Now that she is 9 (I'm revising this sugar free coffee ice cream recipe a couple of years after sharing the first time) on special occasions she's allowed to have a cup of coffee, a frappuccino, or another fun coffee beverage.
-And she still picks a java themed ice cream almost every time we go to an ice cream shop.
+Now that she is 14 (I'm revising this sugar free coffee ice cream recipe a couple of years after sharing the first time) she's occasionally allowed to have a cup of coffee, a frappuccino, or another fun coffee beverage.
+And she still picks a java-themed ice cream almost every time we go to an ice cream shop.